 Every mug is an original illustration, done start to finish by me personally.
 I have 40 years of model railroading under my belt, so I'm a stickler for details.
 For example, if you look at the Milwaukee Road Erie-Built design, the nose-door handle is hanging down slightly.
 In every picture I could find of that engine, the handle is hanging the same way, and it was the only one of the 14 they owned that appears to have been that way.
 It may just be a coffee mug, but if you're a die-hard fan of a particular railroad, you tend to notice those details.
 They're a small part of each locomotive's distinct character.

 As for the operation, it's just myself and a couple of trusty volunteers running it from a spare room in sunny Arizona.
-The final production work for the mugs is done by a print shop in Detroit, MI, and the tumblers/can holders come from Norcross, GA.
+The final production work for the mugs is done by a local print shop in Phoenix.

 Thank you again for your interest.
 Have a look around, and please Contact Me if you have any questions.